bruce-hill/tomo/docs/lists.md

 ---

 ### `shuffle`
-Shuffles the elements of the array in place.
+Shuffles the elements of the list in place.

 ```tomo
 func shuffle(arr:@List(T), rng: RNG = random -> Void)
 ```

-- `arr`: The mutable reference to the array to be shuffled.
+- `arr`: The mutable reference to the list to be shuffled.
 - `rng`: The [random number generator](rng.md) to use.

 **Returns:**